 You can take your MLS listings and transfer them directly to Craigslist, Facebook, and other online venues.
 You can also post them online on your website.

 The more places you post, the more exposure you have.
-Craigslist has a tremendous amount of exposure, while Facebook also lets you target your ads specifically to certain demographics.
-You’ll find it easier to sell properties when you properly target your audience.
+Craigslist has tremendous exposure, while Facebook lets you target your ads specifically to specific demographics.
+You’ll find it easier to sell properties when you appropriately target your audience.

 Use Sites like Zillow, Redfin, or Agent Pronto